ryeleo/Python-Package-Template/README.md

 ## TODO: Update "pyproject.toml"

-> ℹ Run a 'find' for "TODO" in "pyproject.toml"
+> ℹ Tip: Search for the word "TODO" in "pyproject.toml" and "hatch.toml"

-1. If you want to expose any command-line tools from your package, update `project.scripts`.
+1. Replace any instance of "`example-package`" with "`my-package`"
-2. Update the `name` of the project, **replacing underscores with hyphens.**
+2. Replace any instance of "`example_package`" with "`my_package`"

-    * **NOTICE: We do NOT use underscores (and only use hyphens)**.
+> ℹ Why use both hyphens and underscores?
+This follows PyPI.org common practices:
+> * We use hyphens for package's published-name, enabling `pip install my-package`
+> * Yet we MUST use underscores for the package's directory name.
+>
-    * This convention is against PEP8...
+> ℹ This convention is against PEP8...
 So, why do this?
 This is for practical use of setuptools + pip: underscores are actually incompatible with setuptools when using our pypi.uoregon.edu server.
 See [(somewhat) relevant stack overflow answer](https://stackoverflow.com/a/19131777/1227086)

+3. If you want to expose any command-line tools from your package, update `project.scripts`.

-2. Finally, search in "pyproject.toml" and "hatch.toml" for any remaining "TODO"s.
+4. Finally, search in "pyproject.toml" and "hatch.toml" for any remaining "TODO"s.
     * E.g., description, keywords, classifiers.

 # Automatic Testing

 The basics of automatic testing with pytest is discussed at the end of our [developer guide (`docs/development.md`)](docs/development.md).

 # Continuous Integration and Deployment

+> ⚠ NOTICE: Work is in progress to transition to using GitHub Action Workflows instead of our private Jenkins server.

 We use a Jenkins Shared Library to provide a single command to enable CICD for any python project on our BitBucket server.